Old Computers Make Fine Musical Instruments

 Musical Instruments From Old Computers

-With the upcoming end of support for Windows 7, there are a lot of perfectly good computers, that will no longer be safe for reading e-mail, or browsing the Internet.
+With the end of support for Windows 7, there are a lot of perfectly good computers, that are no longer safe for reading e-mail, or browsing the Internet.

 If you can upgrade them to Windows 10, no problem.
-But a lot of those computers can’t be upgraded to Windows 10.
+But many of those computers can’t be upgraded to Windows 10, and very likely aren’t supported on Windows 11.

-Although many Linux distributions are abandoning support of 32-bit machines, Debian, and Lubuntu still support them.
+Although many Linux distributions have abandoned support of 32-bit machines, Debian, still supports them, especially if you use the LXDE desktop.

 A lot of you may have gone through this same thing before, when support of Windows XP ended.
 This article applies to those machines too.

-This also applies to Windows 7 machines that don’t have enough memory to install system updates.
+This also applies to Windows 7 machines that didn’t have enough memory to install system updates.

 Fortunately, there’s still good use for these computers.